-At the May 2019 Local Government Elections 12 new Councillors were elected and 28 Councillors re-elected.
-One Councillor left their post and a replacement was co-opted from within the relevant party.
+During the year 3 Members left the Council and were replaced through co-option from their parties.
 The total number of Councillors did not exceed 40 at any point during the year.

-Details of the allowances paid to individual Councillors in 2019/20 are published on the Council website at:
+Details of the allowances paid to individual Councillors in 2020/21 are published on the Council website at: